-Our high dependency (high support) inpatient rehabilitation unit in Northampton, which is locked, provides care for women with severe and enduring mental health disorders and complex needs.
+Our high dependency (high support) inpatient rehabilitation unit in Northampton provides care for women with severe and enduring mental health disorders and complex needs.

 Thornton ward provides specialist rehabilitation services for women with mental health disorder, providing a recovery focused environment to facilitate discharge to successful community living.